-The Continental name has been affixed to the cars that sat atop the Ford Motor Company's lineup on and off for the past 80 years.
-Sometimes that car was a rarified classic like the original 1940-41 Continental or the 1956-57 Mark II.
-Other times it was a laughable turd like the 1982-86 bustleback sedans.
+The Continental’s chrome script has been affixed to the cars a top the Ford Motor Company line up for the past 80 years.
+Sometimes those cars were rarified classics like the original 1939-41 Continental, or the 1956-57 Mark II.
+In more forgettable times the name appeared on forgettable cars like the 1982-86 bustleback sedans.
 Whether it was a beauty or a beast, that depended on the state of automobile design of the day.
 The following is a stroll through the fond memories of Dearborn’s finest car.

 The First Continental

 Edsel Bryant Ford was the only son of Ford Motor Company founder, Henry Ford.
 As a boy, Edsel loved to look at cars.
 He cut out pictures from magazines and spent hours studying and analyzing what made this car sporty and that one elegant.
-In 1922 at the age of 25, Edsel’s father made him president of newly acquired Lincoln Motor Company.
-There he applied some of those early design studies as he worked with the various custom coachbuilders to create splendid custom bodies for well-heeled customers.
+At the age of 25, Edsel’s father made him president of newly acquired Lincoln Motor Company.
+There he applied some of his early design studies as he worked with the various custom coachbuilders to create splendid custom bodied Lincolns for well-heeled customers.

 Among the world’s aficionados of design, the 1940-41 Continental was universally acclaimed.
-Renowned architect Frank Lloyd Wright, called the Continental the most beautiful car ever built.
-It was elected in 1951 by the Museum of Modern Art as one of the eight best designs of the automobile’s first half century.
-With such elegance comes exclusivity.
-Only 1650 Continentals were made
+Renowned architect Frank Lloyd Wright called the Continental the most beautiful car ever built, and it was selected in 1951 by the Museum of Modern Art as one of the eight best designs of the automobile’s first half century.

 Continental Reborn as America’s Finest Automobile

-When the Mark II project began in the early 1950s, William Clay Ford, Edsel’s youngest son, had two goals in mind.
+When William Clay Ford, Edsel’s youngest son, began the Continental Mark II project in the early 1950s, had two goals in mind.
 He wanted to honor his late father’s love of beautiful design.
-At the same time he wanted to create a halo brand that would project aura of style and prestige over the Ford Motor Company.
+He also sought to create a halo brand for the Ford Motor Company that would project over it an aura of style and prestige.

-Benson threw everything into creating the Continental Mark II.
-He hired famed industrial designer Gordon Buehrig of Cord 810/812 fame, to create the innovative unit-body platform.
-This allowed the interior to be dropped down into a pan, making for a much lower car with no loss in headroom.
+The youngest Ford threw everything into creating the Continental Mark II.
+He hired famed industrial designer Gordon Buehrig of Cord 810/812 fame to create the innovative unit-body platform.
+This arrangement allowed the interior to be dropped down into a pan, making for a much lower car with no loss in headroom.
 Designers dubbed this the “cow belly.”
-It gave designer John Reinhart, formerly of Packard the freedom to create bold proportions; long hood, short deck and elegant, understated lines unblemished by the chrome affliction of the day.
+He gave former Packard designer John Reinhart the freedom to create bold proportions; long hood, short deck and elegant, understated lines unblemished by the chrome affliction of the day.

-Clearly, Continentals were not meant for the masses, and its production figures bore that out.
-In two years only 2994 of the beautiful coupes were made.
+No, Continentals were not meant for the masses, and production figures bore that out.
+In two years, only 2994 of the beautiful coupes were made.
 Another perhaps 20 prototypes and pre-production cars were built, including at least two convertibles that were absolutely stunning.

-It is estimated that Ford lost about a thousand dollars on each Continental they sold.
-There were two ways to interpret this: 1.)
-Continental cast a halo of prestige over the Lincoln Capris and Mercury Montereys parked nearby in Lincoln-Mercury showrooms and represented $3 million worth of image advertising, or 2.)
-Continental was a $3 million cash drain on a company that was about go public.
-Unfortunately, the bean-counters’ view that prevailed.
+It is estimated that Ford lost about $1,000 on each Continental they sold.
+There were two ways to interpret this.
+One could say the Continental cast a halo of prestige over the Lincoln Capris and Mercury Montereys parked nearby in Lincoln-Mercury showrooms, it represented $3 million worth of image advertising.
+The less imaginative saw Continental as a $3 million cash drain on a company that was about go public.
+Unfortunately, it was the bean-counters’ view that prevailed.
 The Continental Division was shut down after just 20 months.